revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

 sigma ~ dnExponential(1)
 ```

-Now, for each observed value in $x_obs$
+Now, for each observed value in `x_obs`
-we will create a deterministic node for $mu_y$ and a stochastic node for $y$:
+we will create a deterministic node for `mu_y` and a stochastic node for `y`:
 ```
 for (i in 1:x_obs.size()) {
     mu_y[i] := (beta * x_obs[i]) + alpha
     y[i] ~ dnNormal(mu_y[i], sigma)
 }
 ```
-Take a look at $y$:
+Take a look at `y`:
 ```
 y
 ```
-This produces a vector of simulated values of $y$!
+This produces a vector of simulated values of `y`!
-We have specified a model that describes the process that generates $y$
+We have specified a model that describes the process that generates `y`
-conditioned on the observed values of $x$.
+conditioned on the observed values of `x`.
-We have not clamped, or fixed, the observed values $y_obs$ to the stochastic nodes $y$.
+We have not clamped, or fixed, the observed values `y_obs` to the stochastic nodes `y`.
 In `Rev` all models can be used to both simulate new values and, when clamped to observed values,
 perform parameter inference.

-In this case we are not interested in simulating new values of $y$, but instead
+In this case we are not interested in simulating new values of `y`, but instead
 we want to estimate our linear regression parameters.
 So let's modify the above code
-to clamp the observed values to $y$:
+to clamp the observed values to `y`:
 ```
 for (i in 1:x_obs.size()) {
     mu_y[i] := (beta * x_obs[i]) + alpha